woct0rdho/ComfyUI-FeatherOps/doc/GFX1151_REFERENCE.md

 Alternatively, you can write python scripts using `matplotlib` and `pandas` to programmatically plot the timeline directly from the `wave_*.json` and `code.json` pairs.

 **Important Pitfalls to Remember:**
 1. **Single-Wave Perspective:** A trace timeline only plots the execution of *one specific wave* on *one specific SIMD*.
-If you see a massive `Sync` stall (e.g. `s_waitcnt vmcnt`), that single wave is indeed completely stalled.
+If you see a massive sync stall (e.g. `s_waitcnt vmcnt`), that single wave is indeed completely stalled.
-2. **Macro-Level Hiding:** Do not confuse a single-wave stall with global GPU starvation.
-Even if the traced wave shows it is stalled 50% of the time, the *overall* GPU TFLOPS might be hitting 75%+ of theoretical max.
-This indicates the massive `Sync` blocks are being successfully hidden by the hardware's macro-level scheduler staggering the memory requests across the other 79 SIMDs on the chip.
+2. **Macro-Level Hiding (Occupancy):** Do not confuse a single-wave stall with global GPU starvation.
+For example, a single wave might spend 60% of its time stalled on global memory (`vmcnt`), but if occupancy is 8 waves per SIMD, the hardware scheduler seamlessly context-switches to the other 7 resident waves.
+This allows the physical Vector ALUs (Matrix Cores) to remain busy computing `v_wmma` instructions for other waves, hiding the latency globally and achieving high TFLOPS (e.g., ~75% utilization).
-3. **Internal Bottleneck:** To find the true *internal* kernel bottleneck, calculate the ratio of instructions executed *within the active math loop phase* (ignoring the global wait stalls).
+3. **Internal Bottleneck (The "FP Convert Tax"):** To find the true *internal* kernel bottleneck, calculate the ratio of instructions executed *within the active math loop phase* (ignoring the global wait stalls).
+For instance, unpacking fp8 data on RDNA3.5 requires `v_perm_b32` (VALU), which cannot execute concurrently with `v_wmma`.
+If this unpacking takes ~23% of the math pipeline time, your maximum possible WMMA utilization is hard-capped at ~77%.
+4. **SQTT Profiling Overhead:** Thread tracing (`--att`) forces the hardware sequencer (SQ) to stall instruction issue when its internal trace token FIFO fills up, waiting for trace data to be written to VRAM (`SQ_STALL_EN` and `SPI_STALL_EN`).
+This stuttering loop artificially inflates the wall-clock cycles between instructions.
+Therefore, if you manually calculate WMMA utilization from trace data (e.g., `total_wmma_busy_cycles / total_trace_duration_cycles`), the result (e.g., ~30%) will be drastically lower than the true benchmarked utilization (e.g., ~75%) because the trace duration is heavily inflated by profiling stalls.